Wine To Water

 1. Apply on our Volunteer Application.

-2. Once accepted, decide on the country in which you want to volunteer.
-(Cambodia, Amazon, Dominican Republic, Uganda, Honduras, Nepal)
+2. Once accepted, decide on the country in which you want to volunteer: Amazon, Dominican Republic, East Africa — Ethiopia and Uganda, or Nepal.

 3. Decide on the best dates for your desired country.